 Sweet potatoes are one of my favorite ingredients.
 They’re so versatile – perfect in a hearty chili, in the classic sweet potato casserole that we all love at Thanksgiving, or even in a rich, fudgy brownie recipe.

 This is my favorite way to enjoy them – perfectly seasoned and roasted.
-This is a simple recipe – olive oil and spices make these anything but boring.
+This is a simple side dish – olive oil and spices make these anything but boring.

 Sweet potatoes are a great source of carbohydrates, fiber, and vitamins A and C. Roasting these tasty veggies are a good way to get your kids to try them – they’re irresistible!